Sharing is caring!

 In my book Triggers: Exchanging Parents’ Angry Reactions for Gentle Biblical Responses, my co-author and I encourage parents to take a “Holy Pause” when we start to feel our blood boil.
 Ecclesiastes 7:9 says, “Be not quick in your spirit to become angry, for anger lodges in the bosom of fools.”

-READ ALSO How to Homeschool In The Midst of a Major Interruption
+READ ALSO How to Homeschool In the Midst of a Crazy Schedule

 One way we can slow our angry reactions down is to slow our breathing.
 It’s okay to step away for a few minutes and get ourselves under control.
 In these moments I often say a simple prayer, like this: